Defection: Court Abridges Hearing Time in Suit Seeking Sack of Dogara

 By Alex Enumah

-Justice Okon Abang of the Abuja Division of the Federal High Court on Monday abridged time in the hearing of a suit seeking the sack of the former Speaker of the House of Representatives, Yakubu Dogara, over his defection to the All Progressives Congress (APC) last year.
+Justice Okon Abang of the Abuja Division of the Federal High Court yesterday abridged time in the hearing of a suit seeking the sack of immediate past Speaker of the House of Representatives, Hon.
+Yakubu Dogara over his defection to the All Progressives Congress (APC) last year.

-Dogara was in 2019 reelected on the platform of the Peoples Democratic Party (PDP) to represent Dass, Tafawa Balewa and Bogoro Federal Constituency of Bauchi State at the National Assembly.
+Dogara was in 2019 re-elected under the platform of the People’s Democratic Party (PDP) to represent Dass, Tafawa Balewa and Bogoro Federal Constituency of Bauchi State at the National Assembly.

 He however in 2020 defected from the PDP to the APC, thereby resulting to the court action instituted against him by his former party.